Test-Optional Admissions: Conclusion

 \section{Conclusion}

-Our paper begins by asking why a college would choose to obtain less information about students by using a test-optional (or test-blind) admissions policy.
-We discuss an impossibility result in \autoref{sec:puzzle}: under a broad set of conditions, a college that can use test scores as it likes does at least as well with test-mandatory admissions.
-Our main contribution is to offer a resolution to this ``puzzle'': going test optional helps a college alleviate social pressure regarding the students it admits.
-Specifically, we introduce and solve a model of college admissions in which a college faces costs from making admission decisions that an external observer, society, disagrees with.
-Society has the same information as the college, and society is Bayesian in how it assesses students who don't submit scores.
+Our paper offers a resolution to the puzzle of why a college would choose to obtain less information about students by using a test-optional (or test-blind) admissions policy \citep{DFK24-PP}.
+We propose that going test optional helps a college alleviate social pressure regarding the students it admits.
+We introduce and solve a model of college admissions in which a college faces costs from making admission decisions that an external observer, society, disagrees with.
+Society is Bayesian and judges the college based on the available information, which is common to the college and society.
 The college commits to an imputation rule---stipulating, as a function of a student's observable characteristics, the test score assigned to non-submitters---and an acceptance rule specifying whether a student with any given observables and test score is admitted.

 Our results in \autoref{sec:flexible} establish that when a college can flexibly choose its imputation rule, a test-optional regime is always weakly better for the college than a test-mandatory one.
 Test optional is often strictly better, reducing the college's cost from social pressure and/or delivering a student body it likes more.
 In \autoref{sec:restricted}, we study restricted imputation rules.
 Here, we find that going test optional may or may not benefit a college.
 For both flexible and restricted imputation, we identify which students benefit and which students are hurt by test optional.
 In \autoref{sec:AA} we explore an extended example of restricted imputation, illustrating that our framework can explain how a ban on affirmative action can result in a college choosing to go test blind.
+In \autoref{sec:competition}, we discuss how competition between colleges can affect the incentives to be test optional.

 We close by discussing some alternative modeling assumptions and broader issues.